 Key differences between the VCDPA and the CPA deal with definitions and how fines are handled.
 The CPA does not include exact geolocation in its definition of sensitive data like the VCDPA does.
 And violations of the CPA are treated as deceptive trade practices.
 This can come with fines of up to $500,000 per violation and up to $3 million per series of violations in civil penalties, depending on the nature of the violation.

-More Comprehensive Online Data Privacy Laws Are Coming
+More Comprehensive Online Data Privacy Laws May Be Coming

-Clearly, there are a lot of approaches to online data privacy right now, with more coming in the next year.
+Clearly, there are a lot of approaches to online data privacy right now.
 According to Julie Rubash, chief privacy counsel at Sourcepoint, a privacy software company for digital marketers, staying compliant with the variety is manageable — for now.

 There’s been an “exponential increase” in the online privacy legislation recently, Rubash said.

-According to the National Conference on State Legislatures, 25 states introduced comprehensive data privacy legislation in 2021.
+According to the National Conference on State Legislatures, more than two dozen states have introduced comprehensive data privacy legislation since 2021.
 Not all those proposed bills survived their states’ committee chambers, however.
-Eighteen are still under consideration in their legislatures in early 2022, according to the International Association of Privacy Professionals
+Eighteen are still under consideration in their legislatures in early 2022, according to the International Association of Privacy Professionals.

 There is also a proposed federal-level data privacy law that could have a major impact on businesses: the TLDR Act.
 While “TL;DR” usually refers to internet slang for “too long; didn’t read,” when it comes to the TLDR Act, it means “terms-of-service labeling, design and readability.”
 Instead of a lot of legal boilerplate in a website’s terms of service, the TLDR Act would require increased clarity and common-language explanations in website privacy policies.